-- the right of minority shareholders/participants to make common cause with other shareholders/participants in order to adopt decisions on the agenda issues of a general meeting of shareholders/participants; - the right of minority shareholders/participants to demand buyout of their shares/interests by the JSC/LLP on the grounds provided for by Kazakhstan law; - the legislative provision of the requirement that any decisions of a general meeting of shareholders/participants related to the JSC/LLP operations must be adopted by the supermajority of votes; and - the right of minority shareholders/participants to file a lawsuit in court seeking the prosecution of JSC/LLP officers and/or to challenge decisions of corporate bodies.
+- the right of minority shareholders/participants to make common cause with other shareholders/participants in order to adopt decisions on the agenda issues of a general meeting of shareholders/participants; - the right of minority shareholders/participants to demand buyout of their shares/interests by the JSC/LLP on the grounds provided for by Kazakhstan law;

+- the legislative provision of the requirement that any decisions of a general meeting of shareholders/participants related to the JSC/LLP operations must be adopted by the supermajority of votes or with consent of all shareholders/ participants; and - the right of minority shareholders/participants to file a lawsuit in court seeking the prosecution of JSC/LLP officers and/or to challenge decisions of corporate bodies.

-It is worth noting that LLP legislation is less demanding and scrupulous thus giving leeway to major participants of an LLP to abuse their powers through lawful mechanisms for restriction of the minority participants' involvement in LLP management.
+It is worth noting that LLP legislation is less demanding and scrupulous, as compared to JSC legislation, thus giving leeway to major participants of an LLP to abuse their powers through lawful mechanisms for restriction of the minority participants' involvement in LLP management.